SUSE/catapult/README.md

     $> make ...
     $> KUBECONFIG=build/kubeconfig kubectl get pods ...

+## From the docker image

+You can build locally a docker image with bkindwscf:

+    $> make image

+And then you can use bkindwscf directly from the docker image:

+    $> docker run -v /var/run/docker.sock:/var/run/docker.sock --rm bkindwscf:latest all

 ## Running options

 The make targets can be executed separated, the only dependency is that some of them might require the cluster up.